 Bridges are part of the transportation system that moves goods and services, many of which may be vulnerable to flooding and other disruptions.
 According to the 2023 State Plan, the average lifespan for a bridge is approximately fifty years, and the current average age of state-owned bridges in New Hampshire is 52-56 years.
 Dams may be vulnerable to flooding and other disruptions.
-The Town Public Works department visits dams prior to heavy storm events to be aware of potential problems during and after the event and requests that private owners do the same.
+The public works department visit dams prior to heavy storm events to be aware of potential problems during and after the event and request that private owners do the same.